Two Vic Students Win Rhodes Scholarships, a First in College’s History

 Noah Rudder: Championing social justice and the arts

-Noah Rudder, who hails from Ajax, Ont., is completing the Peace, Conflict and Justice program at the Munk Centre while also majoring in drama at U of T. He hopes to combine his interests in social justice and the arts by pursuing both a Master of Public Policy and a Master of Fine Arts at Oxford.
+Noah Rudder, who hails from Ajax, Ont., is completing the Peace, Conflict and Justice program at the Munk Centre while also majoring in drama at the Centre for Drama, Theatre & Performance Studies.
+He hopes to combine his interests in social justice and the arts by pursuing both a Master of Public Policy and a Master of Fine Arts at Oxford.

 In fact, Rudder learned he had been selected for a Rhodes Scholarship while he was on stage, rehearsing for a starring role as Detective Hercule Poirot in Murder on the Orient Express at Hart House Theatre.
 “I was so grateful—I feel at home in the theatre, and there’s no better place for me to have taken that call.”